mcaimi/amq-broker-helm/helm/clustered-persistence/README.md

-# BASIC BROKER HELM CHART WITH DISK PERSISTENCE
+# CLUSTERED BROKER HELM CHART WITH DISK PERSISTENCE

-This chart will deploy a basic broker with disk persistence and no SSL endpoint.
+This chart will deploy a clustered broker with disk persistence and no SSL endpoint.
+*This is still heavily in development, it is definitely not ready to be used in a production environment*

 ## INSTALLATION